 This creates several significant problems:

-The U.S. government must devote valuable resources to the care, shelter and processing of large numbers of people who likely will not be ruled eligible for asylum or
+- The U.S. government must devote valuable resources to the care, shelter and processing of large numbers of people who likely will not be ruled eligible for asylum or similar protections;

 To help reduce the number of meritless asylum claims which have contributed greatly to the humanitarian and security crisis at the southern border – the Trump administration proposed a new rule on July 15, 2019 making potential asylum-seekers who pass through a “safe” third country ineligible for asylum in the United States.
 The aim of requiring migrants to seek asylum in the first country they reach outside of their country is to address a major “pull” factor driving irregular migration to the United States.